 The expected clinical outcomes must relate to the identified goals in the beneficiary's treatment plan.
-The outcomes must reflect changes in symptoms and behaviors that, when met, promote increased functioning such that beneficiary may no longer meets medical necessity criteria for further treatment.
-Examples of expected clinical outcomes for this service are the following:
+The outcomes must reflect changes in symptoms and behaviors that, when met, promote increased functioning such that beneficiary no longer meets medical necessity criteria for further treatment.
+Expected clinical outcomes for this service are the following:

 - a.
-Reduced symptomatology or abstinence, or decreased use of alcohol and other drugs; - b.
-Vocational or educational gains Employment or education (getting and keeping a iob); - c.
-Crime (dDecreased engagement with the eriminality justice system); - d.
-Stability in housing; and - e.
+Reduced symptomatology or abstinence, or decreased use of substances;

+- b.
+Vocational or educational gains;

+- c.
+Decreased engagement with the justice system;

+- d.
+Stability in housing; and

+- e.
 Increased social supports.